puppetlabs/puppetlabs-concat/README.md

 Data type: Boolean.

 Specifies whether to overwrite the destination file if it already exists.
-Valid options: 'true' and 'false'.
+Valid options: `true` and `false`.

-Default value: 'true'.
+Default value: `true`.

 ##### `show_diff`

 Data type: Boolean.

 Specifies whether to set the show_diff parameter for the file resource.
 Useful for hiding secrets stored in hiera from insecure reporting methods.
-Valid options: 'true'.
+Valid options: `true`.

-Default value: 'true'.
+Default value: `true`.

 ##### `validate_cmd`